jorisvink/nyfe/README.md

 ```

 When decrypting Nyfe will refuse to output decrypted data to stdout since
-that is a security risk as the data output is not yet verified.
+that is a security risk as the data output is not yet verified and Nyfe does
+not do chunks or intermediate tags.

 # Defaults